 This DIY beeswax furniture polish will clean and shine your furniture.
-Made with oil and wax, it is a low cost, effective, all-natural, and easy to make wood polish.
+Made with oil and wax, it is a low-cost, effective, all-natural, and easy-to-make wood polish.

 A lot of the wooden furniture in our home was actually built by my husband.
 And to be honest, it wasn’t until recently, while redoing our kitchen table, that I thought of using a furniture polish.